-- Based on the mapping priorities, your organisation can select the level of their engagement with the system. - > The implementation of each block needs some planned actions to show progress and that should be included in the Action Plan.
+- > Based on the priority setting, your organisation can select the level of their engagement with the system. - The implementation of each block needs some planned actions to show progress and that should be included in the Action Plan.

-STAGE 2.1.1.
+STEP 2.1.1.